Full-stack developers are full of future career opportunities. Let’s see why that seems to be the case, and how you can become one.

-If you enroll to our full-time full-stack course, you will automatically be eligible for our job guarantee, and we'll help you land your very first tech job at one of our 200+ business partners.
+If you enroll in our full-time full-stack development course, you will automatically be eligible for our job guarantee, and we’ll help you land your very first tech job at one of our 300+ business partners.

 Too good to be true?
-We know, still, it is.
+We know, still, it is true.
 We have a 98% success rate in finding a job for our students.
 And they like their new jobs so much, that 80% of them is still with the same company we found for them originally.

 Fine, you might say.
 But how can you be sure that full-stack development is for you?